burtonsamograd/sigil/README.md

 This will automatically try to compile the executable which can then be run with the `sigil` command.
 It requires from the system:

-- SBCL (or some other Common Lisp implementation, untested)
+- [SBCL](http://sbcl.org/) (or some other Common Lisp implementation, but Sigil uses this by default)
 - `make` for building the executable.
 - `wget` for fetching dependencies.